Determining Liability in a Motorcycle Accident

 Unfortunately, the negative image of motorcycle riders does not help them when dealing with motorcycle insurance claims.
 When accidents happen, insurance companies may try to place at least some of the blame on the motorcyclist in an effort to try to pay out as little as possible.

 North Carolina is what is known as a contributory negligence state.
 Contributory negligence means that if you were even 1% at fault, the insurance company may not be legally obligated to compensate you for your injuries.
 That is why we advise clients to never say or write anything to an insurance investigator or anyone else involved in your claim that could be construed as an admission of fault.
 You might, without intending to, seriously damage your claim.
-Click here for more about how you might accidentally damage your claim just by talking to the insurance company.
+Learn how you might accidentally damage your claim by talking to the insurance company.

 North Carolina is one of only three states and the District of Columbia that recognize contributory negligence as a complete defense.
 Most other states consider comparative negligence, which assigns a percentage of compensation based on the percentage of responsibility assigned to each party.

 That is a fundamental reason we always urge motorcyclists who have been injured in a motorcycle crash to contact the Law Offices of James Scott Farrin or call 1-866-900-7078 for a free case evaluation.
-Our experienced motorcycle accident lawyers are highly skilled at investigating liability to try to make sure our motorcycle clients are treated fairly.
+Our motorcycle accident lawyers will use their experience investigating liability to try to make sure our motorcycle clients are treated fairly.

 What we have found in many instances is that the driver of the other car that hit the motorcyclist will say they “didn’t see” him.
 That is cause for negligence.
 However, the “didn’t see” him defense is so commonplace there is a police report acronym for it – LBFS, which means “looked but failed to see.”
 LBFS is among the most common causes of motorcycle crashes.